reformed-harmony/pearup/README.md

 ### Building pearup

 To build the application, you will need the Go compiler installed.
-Once installed, execute the following commands:
+Once installed, execute the following command:

-    go generate
     go build

 Assuming all goes well, you should end up with an executable in the current directory named `pearup` or `pearup.exe`.
 You can use the `--help` flag to learn which arguments should be passed to the application.